 (1) Unsatisfactory.
 In addition, the Summary of School Performance section in each category captures key findings under one or more of the following headings: (1) Areas of Demonstrated Strength and/or Progress (Note: potential "promising practices" are identified within this section with an asterisk []); (2) Areas Noted for Further Growth and/or Improvement; and, if applicable, (3) Corrective Action Required.
 Under "Corrective Action Required," the CSD reports findings of material noncompliance with applicable law, LAUSD charter policy, or the school's approved charter.
-If the report includes any findings under "Corrective Action Required," the charter school must take immediate and appropriate steps to remedy the identified concern.
+If the report includes any findings under "Corrective Action Required," the CSD reports findings of programmer, the CSD may also send the school appropriate steps to remedy the identified concern.
 In accordance with its "tiered intervention" approach to charter school non-compliance and poor performance, the CSD may also send the school appropriate notices, separate and apart from this report, to provide and document time-specific follow-up, as necessary.
 At the other end of the spectrum of performance, any school that earns a rating of Accomplished in any category is encouraged to submit to the CSD a summary of those "promising practices" that the school believes have contributed to its success, in order to support the CSD's ongoing efforts to promote and facilitate reciprocal sharing of promising practices among education leaders from across all LAUSD schools.

 GOVERNANCE RATING

 Summary of School Performance 4

-Areas of Demonstrated Strength and/or Progress G1: GOVERNANCE STRUCTURE AND EVALUATION OF SCHOOL LEADER(S) The Governing Board has fully implemented the organizational structure set forth in approved charter, including evidence of seekir committees/councils, and a well-developed system for the evaluation of the school's executive level leadership.
-Document review a school leadership shows evidence that there are nine (9) board members.
-Review of Board Meeting agendas and calendar indicated Board Meetings are scheduled for the 2022-2023 school year (9/27/22, 12/06/22, 2/21/23, 4/25/23, 6/13/23, 6/28/23).
-The charter set of documentation pertaining to ELAC/DLAC and School Site Council via Binder 3.3d.
-Based on review of the DELAC and SSC m minutes, topics of discussion include but are not limited to; nominations, student attendance, ELPAC, EL Master Plan, and Reclass Evidence also showed systems to evaluate the school's leadership, consisting of 4 dimensions of school leadership (Center of Educ covering the areas of; Equitable Community, Learning and Teaching Environment, Resource Management, and Collective Leadersh Leadership Academy Principal Evaluation and Rubric are used for Evaluating Principals and Assistant Principals.
-Director's Evalu Scales use a five point Rubric (Basic, Partially Proficient, Proficient (meets states standards) and Accomplished, Exemplary). and discussion with that following six (6) chool provided evidence the eting agendas and ification Criteria. ational Leadership) hip.
-Los Angeles
+Areas of Demonstrated Strength and/or Progress G1: GOVERNANCE STRUCTURE AND EVALUATION OF SCHOOL LEADER(S) - The Governing Board has fully implemented structure set forth in approved charter, including evidence of seeking input from all committees/councils, and a well-developed system for t

+- school's executive level leadership. - Document review and discussion with school leadership posed that there are nine (9) board members.
+Review of Board Meeting agendas indicated that following Board Meeting dates: 12 Board meeting scheduled for the 2022-2023 school year (9/27/22, 12/06/22, 1/12/23, 2/21/23, 4/25/23, 6/13/23, 6/28/23).
+The charter school provided evidence of documentation pertaining to ELAC/DLAC and School Site Council via Binder 3.3d.
+Based on review of the DELAC and SSC meeting agendas and minutes, topics of discussion include but are not limited to nominations, student attendance, ELPAC, EL Master Plan, Reclassification Criteria.
+Evidence also showed systems to evaluate the school's leadership, consisting of 4 dimensions of school leadership (Center of Educational Leadership) covering the areas of; Equitable Community, Learning and Teaching Environment, Resource Management, Collective Leadership.
+Los Angeles Leadership Academy Principal Evaluation and Rubric are used for Evaluating Principals and Assistant Principals.
+Director's Evaluation form with Rating Scales use a five point Rubric (Basic, Partially Proficient, Proficient (meets states standards) Accomplished, Exemplary).

-• The Governing Board complies with all material provisions of the Brown Act.
-The charter school's governing board agendas and minutes are posted on the school's website.
-The public has access to agendas within the required 72 (regular meetings) or 24 hour notice requirements (special meetings).
+G2: BROWN ACT - The Governing Board complies with all material provisions of the Brown Act.

+• The charter school's governing board agendas and minutes are posted on the school's website.
+The public has access to agendas within the required 72 (regular meetings) or 24 (special meetings) hour notice requirements.
 Agendas include opportunity for public comment and identify meeting locations.
 Documentation review and observation of board meetings showed the governing board holds meetings in adherence with Brown Act.
 Per Binder review, Brown Act training for the governing board was held on 9/27/2022.
 Review of the school's website confirmed governing board documentation is available for the public in digital form.